Lododar/portal2bringusmenu-PLUS/README.md

 # portal2bringusmenu +
-Mod of the Bringus Menu for Portal 2 for the Nintendo Switch with "enhancements" and or optional cool features
+Mod of the Portal 2 Bringus Menu for the Nintendo Switch with "enhancements" and or optional cool features

 ##
 Original Installation instructions (game.zip) from Bringus Studios' original repo are here: https://youtu.be/w5SQBupsOJc